HimeWoo/untitled-paint-game/ProjectDocument.md

 **Files:** `player.gd`, `enemy.gd`, `EnemyProjectile.gd`, `PlayerProjectile.gd`

-I focused heavily on avoiding "cheap" hits and making damage rules consistent:
+I wanted to avoid those frustrating "cheap hits" and make damage rules more fun:

 - **Contact damage:**
   - In `enemy.gd`, `_on_contact_body_entered` only damages bodies in the player group and uses a direction-based knockback.